appcues/appcues-capacitor-plugin/README.md

 #### Supporting Debugging and Experience Previewing

-Supporting debugging and experience previewing is not required for the Appcues Capacitor Plugin to function, but it is necessary for the optimal Appcues builder experience.
-Refer to the [URL Scheme Configuration Guide](https://github.com/appcues/appcues-capacitor-plugin/blob/main/docs/URLSchemeConfiguring.md) for details on how to configure.
+During installation, follow the steps outlined in [Configuring the Appcues URL Scheme](https://github.com/appcues/appcues-capacitor-plugin/blob/main/docs/URLSchemeConfiguring.md).
+This is necessary for the complete Appcues builder experience, supporting experience preview, screen capture and debugging.

 ### Identifying Users